czarnota/tietoevry-bash-training/README.md

 if [[ -n "$x" && "$x" == "foo" ]]; then echo pass; fi
 ```

-It is not standarized by POSIX, if portability is required use `[`
+It is not standardized by POSIX, if portability is required use `[`

 ## Question: What is going on here?